DPDK/dpdk/doc/guides/contributing/coding_style.rst

 License Header
 ~~~~~~~~~~~~~~

-Each file should begin with a special comment containing the appropriate copyright and license for the file.
+Each file must begin with a special comment containing the
+`Software Package Data Exchange (SPDX) License Identfier <https://spdx.org/using-spdx-license-identifier>`_.

-Generally this is the BSD License, except for code for Linux Kernel modules.
+Generally this is the BSD License, except for code granted special exceptions.
+The SPDX licences identifier is sufficient, a file should not contain
+an additional text version of the license (boilerplate).

 After any copyright header, a blank line should be left before any other contents, e.g. include statements in a C file.

 C Preprocessor Directives